 A/V Frequently Asked Questions

 The Law School provides A/V services, equipment and personnel to set up and break down equipment for officially sponsored Michigan Law School events.
-Please visit our Equipment & Services page and review the Room Descriptions document for detailed information about available services and our facilities.
+Please review the Room Descriptions document for detailed information about our facilities.

 How do I reserve A/V equipment?
 What is the process?
 To request A/V services, please complete the Event Reservations online form (login required).
 Notice: Requests are no longer confirmed via e-mail upon receipt.
 To confirm that your request was received or to check its status, login to the My Events page.Notice: You should not request a room reservation when adding A/V services for a class session occurring at the regularly scheduled place & time.
 Instead, supply the room number in the Location box of the online form when submitting the request for A/V services.
 You will, however, need to make a room reservation for makeup classes or any other event.
 You can do this by clicking the Request Law School room checkbox and completing that section of the form.Notice: If you have also submitted a new room reservation with your request for A/V services, those services will not be scheduled until your room reservation has been approved.
 It is therefore very important to check the availability of the desired room before submitting your combined room & A/V services request.
 You can do this by clicking Law School room schedule in the Law School room section of the request form.[ Back to the top ]